 How can I help make the session successful?

-• The students really enjoy the activity, so mind the clock to allow time.
+• The students really enjoy the art projects, so mind the clock to allow time for making art.

-• Limit questions or the number of students who can answer if time runs short.
+• Limit questions or discussions if time runs short.

-• Have students sit on the floor during the presentation so the activity can be set up at the desks.
+• Have students sit on the floor during the presentation so the art materials can be set up at the desks.

-• BEFORE students go back to their seats, explain what the activity is while you still have their attention.
+• BEFORE students go back to their seats, explain what the art project is while you still have their attention.

 • Relax and enjoy it too!